kotu-kotuo/NonoTech/README.md

 # NonoTech
 Tech blog created with Next.js × NotionAPI
 <br><br>
-I tried to create a design that was easy to understand and comfortable to view.
+I tried to create a design that was easy to understand and comfortable to view
 <br><br><br>

 ## Tech stack